 Also, sometimes we can spice up the simplest locations.
 For instance, if you are a coffee date kind of girl: how about a coffee shop that has board games so you two can jump into some fun competition.
 If you head outdoors, how about jumping on bikes and cruise around your favorite preserve?
 Remember…FUN reveals more, not the Interview.
 The valuable 3 C’s (Chemistry, Compatibility, and Communication) are revealed much faster through a good time, as opposed to a planned questionnaire.

 Even if the guy senses the interview, he will usually still be a gentleman and enjoy the date as much as possible.
 Maybe he might be turned off, but realizes that you two have the night together so he aims to enjoy the evening as much as possible-maybe even steal a kiss at the end of the night.
 However, once home, if the rigidity and business of the date stick out the most, he probably won’t call again.

 I repeat the above disclaimer that these ideas can be applied to either gender.
 However, as a woman, ask yourself if you might slip into Interview mode from time to time.
 Ask yourself how you can bring your most inviting and fun energy to the next date.
 Keep it light, keep in fun, and odds are: you will learn and gain faster what you are seeking.

-More from YourTango: The #1 Key to Attracting a Healthy Relationship
+More from YourTango: When to Have Sex in a Relationship